Local Government (Wales) Act 1994: Background

-The Act
+The act

-The Act established, from 1 April 1996, twenty-two new unitary authority areas, to be known as 'counties' or 'county boroughs', and abolished the eight local government counties and 37 districts that had been formed in 1974.
+The act established, from 1 April 1996, twenty-two new unitary authority areas, to be known as 'counties' or 'county boroughs', and abolished the eight local government counties and 37 districts that had been formed in 1974.
 "Preserved counties", based on the previous local government counties as established in 1974, were created for the purposes of lieutenancy and shrievality.

-The Act also gives the legal definition of the territory of Wales was defined by the combined area of Welsh counties under section 20 of Local Government Act 1972.
+The act also gives the legal definition of the territory of Wales: defined by the combined area of Welsh counties under section 20 of Local Government Act 1972.
 The counties were reorganised by the Local Government (Wales) Act 1994 but the territorial definition of Wales remained unchanged.

 Each new unitary authority area was to have an elected council and be divided into electoral districts, each returning one councillor.
 The entire council of each area was to be elected every four years, with the first election in 1995.

-Section 245 of the Local Government Act 1972 allowed local government districts to petition the Privy Council in order acquire borough status.
-As the 1994 Act abolished the districts in Wales, it inserted a section 245A in the 1972 Act to allow the new unitary authority areas which did not have the status of a borough to acquire it.
+Section 245 of the Local Government Act 1972 allowed local government districts to petition the Privy Council in order to acquire borough status.
+As the 1994 act abolished the districts in Wales, it inserted a section 245A in the 1972 act to allow the new unitary authority areas which did not have the status of a borough to acquire it.
 As the only unitary authority areas that are not already styled as 'boroughs' are styled as 'counties', this leads to the curious provision that a council can petition for its county to become a county borough.

 The Secretary of State was empowered to direct a council to make a decentralisation scheme, with area committees being formed of all the councillors for a specified area.
 This provision has been used to create, for example, area committees for Brecknockshire, Montgomeryshire and Radnorshire in Powys, and the Arfon, Dwyfor and Meirionnydd in Gwynedd.

 Schedule 1 listed the new counties and county boroughs: